 Forward Looking Statement

 Certain statements contained in this press release may constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-This press release may contain “forward-looking statements” with respect to our business, results of operations and financial condition, and our expectations or beliefs concerning future events and conditions.
+This press release may contain “forward looking statements” with respect to our business, results of operations and financial condition, and our expectations or beliefs concerning future events and conditions.
 You can identify forward-looking statements because they contain words such as, but not limited to, “believes,” “expects,” “may,” “should,” “approximately,” “anticipates,” “estimates,” “intends,” “plans,” “targets,” likely,” “will,” “would,” “could” and similar expressions (or the negative of these terminologies or expressions).
-All statements that reflect Constellium’s expectations, assumptions or projections about the future other than statements of historical fact are forward-looking statements.
-These statements reflect beliefs and assumptions that are based on Constellium’s perception of historical trends, current conditions and expected future developments, as well as other factors management believes are appropriate in the circumstances.
 All forward-looking statements involve risks and uncertainties.
-Many risks and uncertainties are inherent in our industry and markets; others are more specific to our business and operations.
-These risks and uncertainties include, but are not limited to, Constellium’s ability to implement its business strategy, including its productivity and cost reduction initiatives; the possibility of unplanned business interruptions and equipment failure; adverse conditions and disruptions in regional and global economies, including Europe and North America; the risk that certain assumptions with respect to Wise Metals or the pending acquisition of Wise Metals could prove to be inaccurate; the risk that certain assumptions with respect to Constellium’s pending joint venture with UACJ could prove to be inaccurate; and other risk factors set forth under the heading “Risk Factors” in our Annual Report on Form 20-F, and as described from time to time in prior and subsequent reports filed or furnished with the U.S. Securities and Exchange Commission (“SEC”), including the Form 6-K furnished with the SEC on October 3, 2014.
+Many risks and uncertainties are inherent in our industry and markets.
+Others are more specific to our business and operations.
+These risks and uncertainties include, but are not limited to, the ability of Constellium and Wise to achieve expected synergies and the timing thereof; the risk that the businesses will not be integrated successfully or such integration may be more difficult, time-consuming or costly than expected; Constellium’s increased levels of indebtedness as a result of the acquisition of Wise Metals, which could limit Constellium’s operating flexibility and opportunities; the potential failure to retain key employees as a result of the acquisition of Wise Metals or during the integration of the business, the loss of customers, suppliers and other business relationships as a result of the acquisition of Wise Metals; disruptions to business operations resulting from the acquisition of Wise Metals; slower or lower than expected growth in the North American market for Body-in-White aluminium rolled products and other risk factors set forth under the heading “Risk Factors” in our Annual Report on Form 20-F, and as described from time to time in subsequent reports filed with the U.S. Securities and Exchange Commission.
 The occurrence of the events described and the achievement of the expected results depend on many events, some or all of which are not predictable or within our control.
 Consequently, actual results may differ materially from the forward-looking statements contained in this press release.
 We undertake no obligation to publicly update or revise any forward-looking statement as a result of new information, future events or otherwise, except as required by law.